• Courses

 This part is responsible for whether the Form Submission listener will be activated in the first place.
 A listener, in this case, is a function that is activated in the background and is looking for Form Submission events on a page.
 If the listener is not active, no Form Submission event will be visible in the debug mode (and in the Data Layer, in general).

-This section (“enable this trigger when”) is responsible for the activation of the listener.
-In other words, this part of the trigger is asking you “On which pages would you have form tracking enabled?”.
+This section (“enable this trigger when”) is responsible for activating the listener.
+In other words, this part of the trigger asks, “On which pages would you have form tracking enabled?”.

 If you are interested in tracking submissions on all pages, then enter the condition: Page Path contains /

-A common mistake here is to use form-related GTM variables here.
+A common mistake here is to use form-related GTM variables.
 If you do that, the Form Submission trigger will not work.

 #3.
 It’s not enough to enable Form Variables.
 You need the Form Submission trigger too.

 Enabling form-related variables is not enough.
-You also need to have at least Form Submission trigger (trigger conditions do not matter).
+You must also have at least a Form Submission trigger (trigger conditions do not matter).

 #4.
 The form is in the iFrame

-If you’re trying to track Form Submissions and that form is in the iFrame, you will not be able to track it UNLESS one of two conditions are met:
+If you’re trying to track Form Submissions and that form is in the iFrame, you will not be able to track it UNLESS one of two conditions is met:

-• The form you’re trying to track is built by some very popular 3rd party provider that offers a public JavaScript API.
+• The form you’re trying to track is built by a popular 3rd party provider offering a public JavaScript API.
 You could then write a Custom Auto-Event Listener that listens to form submissions and posts the related data to the Data Layer.
-I don’t have any examples for form tracking but here is an example that was applied to track Chat Widgets.
-Nevertheless, this is quite difficult and you need to have some JavaScript knowledge.
+I don’t have any examples for form tracking, but here is an example that was applied to track Chat Widgets.
+Nevertheless, this is quite difficult, and you need to have some JavaScript knowledge.

 How to check if the form is in the iFrame?
-Do the right-click on the form you are interested in.
-Then in the Elements tab, climb up the tree and check you eventually bump into the <iframe> element.
+Right-click on the form you are interested in.
+Then in the Elements tab, climb up the tree and check that you eventually bump into the <iframe> element.

 #5.
 You’re dealing with an AJAX form